xlucn/ssr-decode/README.md

 ## Requirement:

 - `base64` to decode base64 format data
-- `curl` or `wget` to download a link, optional if a base64 encoded link is provided
+- `curl` or `wget` to download http links (optional)

 ## Usage

-The script accepts either one CLI argument or multiple from pipe.
-The arguments can be one or more of:
+The script accepts one or more links as CLI arguments or from pipe.
+The links can be one of the formats:
 - A single `ss://` or `ssr://` or `vmess://` link.
 This contains a single configuration.
 - A `http(s)://` subscription link.
 This normally contains multiple configurations.
-- A base64 encoded string downloaded from a `http(s)` subscription link.
+- A base64 encoded string downloaded from a subscription link.

 ```
 ssr-decode [ http(s)://link | ss(r)://BASE64 | vmess://BASE64 | BASE64 | < input.txt ]